epogrebnyak/datasets/README.md

 <img class="avatar" align="left" alt="epogrebnyak" src="https://github.com/epogrebnyak.png?v=3&s=96" width="48" height="48" />

-Hi, I'm Evgeniy Pogrebnyak, an economist who maintains to several economic datasets and codebooks.
+Hi, I'm Evgeniy Pogrebnyak, an economist and open data enthusiast, who maintains several economic datasets and codebooks.
-This data is open access - you can download the dataset or build it yourself locally.
+This data is open access - you can download the dataset or build it yourself with code provided.

 <a href="mailto:e.pogrebnyak@gmail.com">Drop me a line</a> if you find this work useful or it is similar to what you are doing with other data.